-www.su.ualberta.ca/su/businesses and services/safewalk
+www.su.ualberta.ca/safewalk

 Safewalk is a volunteer-based service that provides the campus community with an alternative to walking alone after dark.
 To use Safewalk, call 4-WALK-ME (492-5563) and a co-ed team will be dispatched to meet you and accompany you to your destination.